SHARE YOUR BLESSINGS

 It means making a substantial annual gift – a minimum of £45, €70, $100 or ZAR1000.
 This additional money is used for a different upliftment project each year, which the Archdiocese would not normally be able to fund.

-In return for their outstanding support, Mission Patrons receive a dedicated newsletter, a hand-beaded St Christopher pendant, and their names are inscribed in the Mission Patron Roll of Honour.
+In return for their outstanding support, Mission Patrons receive a dedicated newsletter, a small palm wood cross with a Biblical message, and their names are inscribed in the Mission Patron Roll of Honour.

 This year, Mission Patrons are invited to give ‘water for life’.